LITTLE PINK RIBBON GIRL FOUNDATION

 Making A Difference in our Community

-Angie's favorite time of year was Christmastime.
+We originally started helping our community by proving Holiday Grants in 2018.
+Christmas was Angie's favorite time of year.
 She loved decorating the house, cutting down a tree and spending time with friends and family.
 When Angie was diagnosed with metastatic breast cancer, she was fortunate to receive a monetary donation that assisted her to make her last Christmas with her family magical.
 Her wish was to continue helping those with cancer.

 With this initiative, our goal is to provide monetary grant opportunities for those in need.

-Please check out Apply for a Grant for more information.
+Please check out Apply for a Hope Grant for more information.